-- Designs, interprets and develops the Enterprise Risk Management Framework, and monitors business as usual adherence to the framework. - Designs, interprets and develops other key frameworks, including Conduct, Model and Operational Risk frameworks. - Provides oversight and challenge over the management of risks. - Develops compliance policies, supports delivery of regulatory change and monitors and reports on regulatory issues. - Is responsible for overseeing effective compliance with relevant regulation and legislation.
+- Designs, develops and ensures adherence to the Enterprise Risk Management Framework. - Designs and develops other key frameworks, including Conduct, Model and Operational Risk Frameworks. - Provides oversight and challenge over the management of risks. - Develops compliance policies, supports delivery of regulatory change and monitors and reports on regulatory issues. - Is responsible for overseeing effective compliance with relevant regulation and legislation.